-- A team decides if a student qualifies for services under the IDEA. - The team includes the student's parent or legal guardian, teachers and other school staff. - The team develops an individualized education program (IEP) if the student meets federal and state requirements. - The IEP outlines a plan for helping the student receive a free appropriate public education and meet goals set by the team. - The IEP may include health services for the student during the school day if needed. - Contact Student Services Director Kathy Durbin, 803-285-8439, 302 West Dunlap Street, Lancaster SC 29720 to learn more about the IDEA.
+A team decides if a student qualifies for services under the IDEA.

+- for the student during the The team includes the student's parent or legal guardian, teachers and other school staff. - The team develops an individualized education program (IEP) if the student meets federal and state requirements. - The IEP outlines a plan for helping the student receive a free appropriate public education and meet goals set by the team. - The IEP may include health services for the student during the school day if needed. - Contact Student Services Director Lindsey Marino, 803-285-8439, 302 West Dunlap Street, Lancaster SC 29720 to learn more about the IDEA.